ebi-gene-expression-group/MAGE-Tab-merger/README.md

 ## Obtain data from Expression Atlas FTP

-If all the data that you want to merge is publicly available within Expression Atlas, then you can use this convenience call to get all the needed data for a set of Atlas studies:
+If all the data that you want to merge is publicly available within Expression Atlas, then you can use this convenience call to get all the needed data for a set of Atlas studies.
+The usual input path is http://ftp.ebi.ac.uk/pub/databases/microarray/data/atlas/experiments/ .

 ```
 usage: retrieve_data.py [-h] -i INPUT_PATH -a ACCESSIONS [-d] [-f] [-r]